Tonopah Test Range Airport: 4477th Test and Evaluation Squadron

-Operation Rolling Thunder in March 1965 led the North Vietnamese Air Force (NVAF) to introduce the subsonic MiG-17 (J5) and the supersonic MiG-21 to the Vietnam War, pitting them against U.S. aircraft.
+Operation Rolling Thunder in March 1965 led the North Vietnamese Air Force to introduce the subsonic MiG-17 (J5) and the supersonic MiG-21 to the Vietnam War, pitting them against U.S. aircraft.
 The MiG-21 posed a major threat to Israeli Air Defenses as well as to American pilots, so the US loaned a MiG-21 that Israel had acquired, and evaluated it in a series of test flights known as Have Doughnut.
 A similar program was carried out with MiG-17s under the codes Have Drill and Have Ferry.